 The Rogue Flat Utility Bench 2.0 is a good choice.

 The Rogue flat bench is stable, heavy, has firm padding, is the right height, has the right width to facilitate arm movement, and the frame is entirely welded.

 Update 2020: I feel obligated to mention the official Starting Strength Bench.

 Confused?
 Well, I am.
 There is a good reason that benches have padding.
 When this bench came out, everyone was asking each other if it was a prank.
 It’s real.
 The new Starting Strength gyms have them.
 The solid oak is cool looking.
-I would still rather have a bench with a nice firm pad on plywood backing.
-Even in the Dec 2020 video further above, he still seems to be serious about it.
+Personally I would rather have a bench with a nice firm pad on plywood backing.

 Weight Plates: At Least Get Accurate Ones